thewca/wca-regulations/wca-guidelines_2012.md

 ## Article D: Solving With Feet

 - D1c) [REMINDER] While repairing puzzle defects, other body parts must still not touch the puzzle.

+## Article E: Fewest Moves Solving

+- E2b) [CLARIFICATION] A competitor may decide to stop his attempt early by handing in a solution before the time limit.

 ## Article H: Multiple Blindfolded Solving